John Atherton: Character assassination and conspiracy

-Since 1710, some historical evidence has been developed that shows Atherton might have been a victim of a conspiracy to discredit him and his patrons.
-This was attributable to Atherton's status as an astute lawyer, who sought to recover lost land for the relatively weak Protestant Church of Ireland during the 1630s.
+Since 1710, some historical evidence has been adduced that shows Atherton might have been a victim of a conspiracy to discredit him and his patrons.
+This was attributable to Atherton's status, as an astute lawyer, who sought to recover lost land for the relatively weak Protestant Church of Ireland during the 1630s.
 Unfortunately for Atherton, this alienated him from large landowners, who then allegedly used his sexuality to discredit him.
 The conspiracy has been alleged to have been led by a lawyer named Butler, over land in Killoges, near Waterfeld.
 Butler became insane after the execution, claiming to see Atherton at all time.

 English Puritan, Congregationalist and Independent activists, as well as English and Scottish Presbyterian activists, contemporaneously campaigned to abolish Episcopacy (bishops) within the embattled Church of England, Church of Scotland and Church of Ireland; notionally expediting the political interest in Atherton's downfall.

 Posthumous accusations of sexual wrongdoing also include allegations of "incest" with his sister-in-law, and infanticide of the resultant child, as well as zoophilia with cattle.
 However, these allegations began to be circulated several months after his death in an anonymous pamphlet, and may have been intended to further discredit the bishop's campaign to restore the finances of the Church of Ireland.